Chaker Alhadhur

-Chaker Alhadhur (born 4 December 1991) is a professional footballer who plays as a left-back or left midfielder for club Ajaccio.
-Born in France, he represents the Comoros national team.
+Chaker Alhadhur (born 4 December 1991) is a professional footballer who plays as a left-back or left midfielder.
+Born in France, he plays for the Comoros national team.

 Club career

 Alhadhur made his professional debut for his hometown club Nantes during the 2010–11 season.
 On 2 December 2011, he signed on loan with Championnat National side Aviron Bayonnais until the end of the season, after a proposed loan to Épinal fell through for financial reasons.

 In December 2018, Alhadhur left Caen to sign a contract with Châteauroux in January 2019.
 On 12 October 2021, he signed for Ajaccio.

 International career

 Alhadhur debuted with the Comoros national team on 5 March 2014.

 In 2022, he was in the Comoros squad which reached the knockout stages of the delayed 2021 Africa Cup of Nations.
 He played as a goalkeeper in a Round of 16 match against hosts Cameroon after the Comoros were left with no fit goalkeepers due to a combination of injuries and positive COVID-19 tests.